Worldwide

 © colourbox.com

-Click here for the world map of study locations for students: Partner universities for students
+Click here for a world map of study locations for students: Partner universities for students

-If you are interested in ISEP within the worldwide program, you can see an overview of the ISEP universities on the following page: ISEP Study Abroad.
+If you are interested in ISEP as part of the worldwide program, you can find an overview of ISEP universities on the following page: ISEP Study Abroad.

-Select “Start a search” and follow the instructions from ISEP.
+• Select “Start a search” and follow the instructions provided by ISEP.

-Please note the rules "Chances of Placement" from ISEP.
+• Please note the ISEP rules for “Chances of Placement.”

-For further questions about the ISEP program, please contact Ms. Stephany Koujou via outgoing(at)ku.de.
+If you have any further questions about the worldwide program or ISEP Exchange, please contact Ms. Stephany Koujou at outgoing@ku.de.

-Attention: It is not allowed to contact the partner universities before you have received a study place!
-Contacting them before will lead to exclusion from the application process.
+It is not permitted to contact the partner universities before you have been offered a place!
+Prior contact will result in exclusion from the application process.

 Funding

-Financial support is not guaranteed in the “worldwide” program.
+Financial support is not guaranteed in the faculty programs.
 Therefore, please consider the following questions early on:

 • How high are the costs of the stay in the host country?